Quansight-Labs/ndindex/docs/indexing-guide/index.md

 Nominally, an index is any object that can go between the square brackets after an array.
-That is, if `a` is a NumPy array, then in `a[x]`, *`x`* is an *index* of `a`.
-This also applies to built-in sequence types in Python such as `list`, `tuple`, and `str`, but be careful to not confuse the same notation used on Python dictionaries.
+That is, if `a` is a NumPy array, then in `a[x]`, *`x`* is an *index* of `a`.[^index-vs-slice-footnote] This also applies to built-in sequence types in Python such as `list`, `tuple`, and `str`, but be careful to not confuse the same notation used on Python dictionaries.
 If `d` is a Python dictionary, it uses the same notation `d[x]`, but the meaning of `x` is completely different than what is being discussed in this document (and indeed, many index types will not even work if you try them on a dictionary).
 This document also does not apply to indexing Pandas DataFrame or Series objects, except insomuch as they reuse the same semantics as NumPy.
 Finally, note that some other Python array libraries (e.g., PyTorch or Jax) have similar indexing rules, but most only implement a subset of the full NumPy semantics outlined here.

+[^index-vs-slice-footnote]: Some people call `x` a *slice* of `a`, but we
+    avoid this confusing nomenclature, using *slice* to refer only to the [slice index type](slices-docs).
+The term "index" is used in the Python language itself (e.g., in the built-in exception type `IndexError`).

 Semantically, an index `x` picks some subset of the elements of `a`.
 An index `a[x]` always either returns a new array with some subset of the elements of